Matthias Lamping

 Intellectual Property Analytics, in: Martin Ebers (Hg.), StichwortKommentar Legal Tech - Recht, Geschäftsmodelle, Technik, Alphabetische Gesamtdarstellung, Nomos, Baden-Baden 2023, 646 - 653 (gemeinsam mit Justus Kapischke).

-Preface, in: A Critical Mind - Hanns Ullrich’s Footprint in Internal Market Law, Antitrust and Intellectual Property (MPI Studies on Intellectual Property and Competition Law), Springer, Berlin; Heidelberg 2022, forthcoming.
+Preface, in: A Critical Mind - Hanns Ullrich’s Footprint in Internal Market Law, Antitrust and Intellectual Property (MPI Studies on Intellectual Property and Competition Law), Springer, Berlin; Heidelberg 2023, V - VI (gemeinsam mit Christine Godt).

-La Propiedad Intelectual en Latinoamérica y su Rol en el Desarrollo Económico y Social, in: Estudos de Propriedade Intelectual em Homenagem ao Prof. Dr. Denis Borges Barbosa, IODA - Instituto Observatório do Direito Autoral, Curitiba 2021, 25 - 64 (gemeinsam mit Reto M. Hilty et al.).
+La Propiedad Intelectual en Latinoamérica y su Rol en el Desarrollo Económico y Social [Intellectual Property in Latin America and its Role in Economic and Social Development], in: Marcos Wachowicz, Karin Grau-Kuntz (Hg.), Estudos de Propriedade Intelectual em Homenagem ao Prof. Dr. Denis Borges Barbosa [Studies on Intellectual Property in Honor of Prof. Dr. Denis Borges Barbosa], IODA - Instituto Observatório do Direito Autoral, Curitiba 2021, 25 - 64 (gemeinsam mit Reto M. Hilty et al.).

 • O texto trata do estabelecimento e evolução dos direitos da propriedade in-telectual na América Latina.
 Perpassa os contextos nos quais esses direitos foram incorporados ao arcabouço legal doméstico.
 Ainda que as economias latino-americanas sejam mais ou menos frágeis do ponto de vista da pro-priedade intelectual, as conclusões apontam que há diversos desafios a se-rem enfrentados, mas que os países da região têm potencial para superá-los e avançar na proteção e na utilização dos seus ativos intelectuais.